Otter Lake, British Columbia, Canada

 - CampSpot – Campspot offers premier RV resorts, family campgrounds, cabins and glamping options across North America.

 Note: These are affiliate links so we may earn a small commission if you book through them.
 While there is no extra cost to you, it helps provide resources to keep our site running (thank you)!
 You can read our full disclosure policy here.

 We strive to keep the information on LakeLubbers as accurate as possible.
 However, if you’ve found something in this article that needs updating, we’d certainly love to hear from you!
 Please fill out our Content Correction form.

 Spread the word!
-Share our Otter Lake BC article with your fellow Lake Lubbers!
+Share our Otter Lake article with your fellow Lake Lubbers!